simlu/xmonad/install.md

 ```shell
 shopt -s dotglob
 ```
-It should now be save to copy the configurations:
+It should now be safe to copy the configurations:
 ```shell
 mv -v ~/Downloads/xmonad-master/config/* ~/
 ```